 - A free, no-obligation addiction assessment – this gives you both the chance to meet with one of our addiction treatment experts to develop an understanding of the rehab journey

-- A medically assisted withdrawal detoxification – this is the process by which all traces of cocaine are removed from a person’s system in a controlled environment.
+- A medically assisted drug detoxification – this is the process by which all traces of cocaine are removed from a person’s system in a controlled environment.
 We’ll make sure that the person is as comfortable as possible throughout this process and will help to minimise any withdrawal symptoms that they experience

 - Residential, day care or outpatient treatment options, depending on the level of support needed